 In 1974 Uta decided to sign up for a pottery class at the YWCA.
 After a successful beginning, Uta purchased her own pottery wheel and set up a home studio in Edmonton.
 After moving to Stony Plain, Uta again set up her studio to its current space at the front of the house.
 Over the years she continued to take numerous courses and teach, and she pursued her arts education through the Red Deer College.
 Uta continues to teach and sell her pottery through the Allied Arts Council of Spruce Grove and other venues.
 You can find her artwork at the Spruce Grove Art Gallery.

-Shona teaches adult and children’s art classes at the Allied Arts Council, the Multicultural Heritage Centre of Stony Plain and her personal studio The Dragonfly Studio.
+Shona teaches adult and children’s art classes at the Allied Arts Council and at her personal studio The Dragonfly Studio.
 She has studied various mediums and techniques of making and teaching art.
 Her education includes: Certified Instructors Course at the Meadowbrook Studio in PEI, Business of Crafts at Holland College in PEI, Master Class at Dutch Hill Gallery in Spencerville ON, Master Class at Orangewire Art in Chilliwack BC, and more recently has learned the art of basketry.

 I’m primarily a self taught artist but I have also taken some classes in various different mediums.In 2012 I became interested in the Zentangle® meditative method of teaching and creating miniature artworks by using repetitive patterns.
 It became my primary focus so in 2014 I travelled to Rhode Island, USA, to enroll in the Certified Zentangle Teaching Program.
 I completed the qualifications and was Certified to teach.
 Since then I have given workshops, and taught many classes from my home studio.
 I’m a member of the Allied Arts Council and have taught at the gallery as well as a workshop on Zentangle during the Alberta Culture Days.
 I began teaching Zentangle at the North Edmonton Seniors Association in 2015.
 It was well received and I was asked to return for several more extended classes, each running for a period of nine weeks.